Skip to content

 Iroquois Drive Reconstruction

-The Iroquois Drive Reconstruction project provides safer access to the campus for the nearly 11,000 daily vehicular commuters including a full-depth pavement reconstruction, establishment of a pedestrian and bicycle multiuse path, stormwater treatment and improvements, and energy efficient street lighting.
+The Iroquois Drive Reconstruction project provides safer access to the campus for the nearly 11,000 daily vehicular commuters including a full-depth pavement reconstruction, establishment of a multiuse path, stormwater treatment and improvements, energy efficient street lighting, and landscape enhancements.

 Iroquois Drive Reconstruction